kaj178/spring-boot-user-management/README.md

 # User management

-User management app using spring boot 3, with api written at server and client gets api using ajax
+User management app using spring boot 3, with api written at server and client gets api using ajax.
+And the main purpose of this project is to learn to write api using spring boot

 ## Contents